- Well known brand - reliable

 The biggest question most people will have when comparing Coles and the alternatives from high street retailers is around network coverage.
 As we’ve said, Coles use the Optus 3G and 4G network.
 ALDImobile and Woolworths both use the Telstra Mobile Network, now with 4G.
 If that was all you needed to know, it would probably be quite clear.
 But that’s not all you need to know.

-The Australian Optus 4G network offers great coverage and connections to 95.9% of the Australian population at last count.
+The Australian Optus 4G Plus network offers great coverage and connections to 97.3% of the Australian population, and their overall network covers 98.5% of the population at last count.
 From a landmass perspective, the Optus network provides coverage over a surface area of more than 1.2 million kilometers of land.

 The key thing you need to understand when comparing these plans is that ALDImobile and Woolworths do not use the entire Telstra network.
 They use a portion of it.
 The coverage footprint is similar to the more than 1 million square Kilometers that Optus have.

 You can see from the population coverage chart here that there are only 2-3% of people who will benefit from coverage under the ALDImobile plan.
 Unless you live in the most remote 2-3 % of the population, then, the chances are, Coles is just as good.

 Coles use the Optus network, meaning 98.5% of Australians will get coverage on a Coles prepaid plan

 Coles prepaid services now come with an app, which has become a must-have in today’s day and age.
 The Coles Mobile App is a fully functional self-service app which you can use to check your usage, top up data and purchase extras, change your plan, find help and support, and more.